 One of the Firm's major global Pro Bono and Community Investment initiatives is our Human Rights Working Group, which brings together more than 200 lawyers and partners who are passionate about using their expertise on human rights work.
-We provide pro bono support to human rights charities and international non-governmental organisations, such as Fair Trials International, Liberty Asia, the Vance Center, Justice Without Borders and the International Centre for Missing and Exploited Children, in the delivery of their work.
+We provide pro bono support to human rights charities and international non-governmental organisations, such as Fair Trials International, Redress, the AIRE Centre, the Vance Center, The Center for Reproductive Rights, Justice Without Borders and Minority Rights Group, in the delivery of their work.
 This support might take the form of representing marginalised communities in court, submitting amicus curiae briefs and undertaking international comparative research projects to inform policy work.
 In some countries, we provide pro bono representation to individuals who have suffered breaches of their human rights.